wp-plugins/chords-and-lyrics/readme.txt

    embedded chords symbols in square brackets.

 == Frequently Asked Questions ==
-= Is it possible to customize the formatting of the lyrics and chord symbols = Yes.
+= Is it possible to customize the formatting of the lyrics and chord symbols? = Yes.
 Adjust the CSS in your theme.
 Chords are wrapped within <div class="cnl"><div class="chord"><strong> tags.
 Lyrics are wrapped within a <div class="cnl"><div class="lyric"> tags.
+= Can I display European chords? =
+Yes.
+Beginning with version 1.7, European chord convention is supported.
+A new option in the Reading Settings allows enabling display using aHcdefg instead of abcdefg.
+For entering chords in a post using European chord convention, add the european=yes argument to the chordsandlyrics short tag (eg. [chordsandlyrics european=yes])

 == Directions for Use ==